Charles Bukowski: Ten Poems Translated from English Into Spanish

 —Cultural transposition: using an idiomatic expression in Spanish “yo estaba en baja” for “I was in a downmood”, and “cabrón” for “fucker” in the third stanza, “parqueo” for Valet parking” .
 In the stanza number four, “culo” for “ass”, in the stanza seven “sabía que podia echármelo” for “I

 knew I could take him”.
-The goal in this case was keeping the crude tono, the low register and colloquialism in language.
+The goal in this case was keeping the crude tono, the low register and

 —The absence of punctuation marks was maintained and the lower cases because is part of the rhyme and the trademark of the author.